 Why Birmingham?

-I decided to relocate from my hometown of Glasgow to the UK’s second-largest city, Birmingham, 18 months ago.
+18 months ago, I relocated from my hometown of Glasgow to the UK’s second-largest city, Birmingham.
 Since then, I have been asked the same question over and over again: Why Birmingham?

-I have encountered this enquiry while chatting with acquaintances on trips back home to Scotland and tipsy relatives at family reunions who are all genuinely curious about what prompted my move.
-The question has also been posed by some of my new Birmingham-born-and-bred friends who are far too familiar with the city to find it alluring and, as a result, ask with a slightly more confused and/or judgemental tone.
+The question has been asked by acquaintances on trips back home to Scotland and tipsy relatives at family reunions, all of whom are genuinely curious about what prompted my move.
+It’s also been posed by some of my new Birmingham-born-and-bred friends who are far too familiar with the city to find it alluring and, as a result, use a slightly more judgemental tone.

 Midlands Arts Centre